EvenLegion/Helix/apps/arbiter/docs/event-tech-overview.md

   - add-vc:
     - Finds the "root" session (from context or single active session in guild).
     - Either attaches an existing channel or creates a new one (copies permission overwrites and matches type).
+    - If no explicit channel/name is provided, auto-creates a sibling channel with a "-subN" suffix based on the root channel name.
     - Creates a child `EventSession` with `rootSessionId = <root.id>` and `createdByBot = true` when created.
     - Starts a tracker for the child session.
   - stop: